-The old piecepack website has not been updated since 2004.
+The old piecepack website has not been updated since 2004 and has been taken offline in 2020.
 That is why many people think that the piecepack itself is old and obsolete.
 The Ludism piecepack wiki has a lot of relevant, up-to-date and detailed information but the information is not easy to find and can be overwhelming for people new to piecepacks.

 This website gives a high level overview of all important information and has a couple of recommended games.

 All games have been rewritten to have

 When you add a new game, add its original text first and do not tick the “recommended: yes” checkbox yet.
 Then rewrite the rules.
 When you are happy with them, tick the “recommended: yes” checkbox, that will make the game appear on the Piecepack Games page.

 Unfortunately, games can only be added if their license allows modification.
 That means Public Domain, GNU Free Document License and any Creative Commons license which does not include the ND (no derivatives) clause are fine.
 Most others are not.